discordeno/discordeno/website/docs/examples/reactionroles.md

 So now we have added an option for the user to provide a role to assign/remove when anyone presses the button.
 Next we will require the user to provide an emoji.

-The emoji option will be of type `ApplicationCommandOptionTypes.String`, the user will be able to provide anything, including an emoji for the button we'll create in the end.
+The emoji option will be of type `ApplicationCommandOptionTypes.String`, so that the user will be able to provide anything, including an emoji for the button we'll create in the end.
 This option, just like the role one, will be required.

 ```ts
 {